JimmyDansbo/VTUIlib/README.md

 Registers affected: .A & .Y<br>
 ZP registers affected: r1 ($04-05)<br>

 **Description** Show a cursor and get input from keyboard.
 The routine supports characters in the range $20-$5F and backspace.
 Input is written to screen and stored in the buffer at r0.
-The function does not return until enter/return is pressed.
-At that time the buffer will contain the entered string as PETSCII and .Y will contain the actual length of the input string.
+The function does not return until enter/return or ESC is pressed.
+At that time the buffer will contain the entered string as PETSCII, .Y will contain the actual length of the input string and .A will contain the last key pressed.

 |Registers | Purpose               |
 |------|-----------------------|